 Respiratory System - Bee pollen contains a high quantity of antioxidants that may have an anti-inflammatory effect on the tissues of the lungs, preventing the onset of asthma.

 Treating Allergies – Pollen reduces the presence of histamine, ameliorating many allergies.
 Dr. Leo Conway, M.D of Denver Colorado, reported that 94 percent of his patients were completely free from allergy symptoms once treated with oral feeding of pollen.
-Everything from asthma to allergies to sinus problems were cleared, confirming that bee pollen is wonderfully effective against a wide range of respiratory diseases.
+Everything from asthma to allergies to sinus problems was cleared, confirming that bee pollen is wonderfully effective against a wide range of respiratory diseases.

-Digestive System - In addition to healthful vitamins, minerals and protein, bee pollen contains enzymes that can aid in digestion.
+Digestive System - In addition to healthful vitamins, minerals, and protein, bee pollen contains enzymes that can aid in digestion.
 Enzymes assist your body in getting all the nutrients you need from the food that you eat.

 Immune System Booster - Pollen is good for the intestinal flora and thereby supports the immune system.
 According to holistic health expert Dr. Joseph Mercola, bee pollen has antibiotic-type properties that can help protect the body from contracting viruses.
 It's also rich in antioxidants that protect the cells from the damaging oxidation of free radicals.

 Treats Addictions – Used holistically for healing addictions and inhibiting cravings by suppressing impulses.
-Because bee pollen crashes cravings, it is a very useful research is needed into this benefit, particularly when it comes to weight management.
+Because bee pollen crashes cravings, it is very useful research is needed into this benefit, particularly when it comes to weight management.